-In the nine months ended December 31, 2010, fiscal 2010 and fiscal 2009, approximately 65.8%, 65.8% and 63.2% of our revenues were derived from projects in North America.
-In the same periods, approximately 21.4%, 23.0% and 26.4% of our revenues were derived from projects in Europe.
+In the three months ended June 30, 2011, fiscal 2011 and fiscal 2010, approximately 64.2%, 65.3% and 65.8% of our revenues were derived from projects in North America.
+In the same periods, approximately 21.3%, 21.5% and 23.0% of our revenues were derived from projects in Europe.
 The recent crisis in the financial and credit markets in the United States, Europe and Asia led to a global economic slowdown, with the economies of the United States and Europe showing significant signs of weakness.
 If the United States or European economy remains weak or weakens further, our clients may reduce or postpone their technology spending significantly, which may in turn lower the demand for our services and negatively affect our revenues and profitability.

-In the nine months ended December 31, 2010, fiscal 2010 and fiscal 2009, we derived approximately 35.9%, 34.0% and 33.9% of our revenues from the financial services industry.
+In the three months ended June 30, 2011 and fiscal 2011, we derived approximately 35.4% and 35.8% of our revenues from the financial services and insurance industry.
 The crisis in the financial and credit markets in the United States has led to a significant change in the financial services industry in the United States, with the United States federal government being forced to take over or provide financial support to many leading financial institutions and with some leading investment banks going bankrupt or being forced to sell themselves in distressed circumstances.
 The subprime mortgage crisis and the resultant turbulence in the financial services sector may result in the reduction, postponement or consolidation of IT spending by our clients, contract terminations, deferrals of projects or delays in purchases, especially in the financial services sector.
 Any reduction, postponement or consolidation in IT spending may lower the demand for our services or impact the prices that we can obtain for our services and consequently, adversely affect our revenues and profitability.

 Further, if the economy of the United States does not recover as rapidly as expected or at all, any lingering weakness in the United States economy could have a material adverse impact on our revenues, particularly from businesses in the financial services industry and other industries that are particularly vulnerable to a slowdown in consumer spending.
-In the nine months ended December 31, 2010, fiscal 2010 and fiscal 2009, we derived approximately 35.9%, 34.0% and 33.9% of our revenues from clients in the financial services industry, 13.3%, 16.1% and 18.1% of our revenues from clients in the retail industry, which industries are especially vulnerable to a slowdown in the U.S. economy.
+In the three months ended June 30, 2011 and fiscal 2011, we derived approximately 35.4% and 35.8% of our revenues from clients in the financial services and insurance industry, approximately 21.6% and

+24.1% of our revenues from clients in the energy, utilities and telecommunications services industry and approximately 22.7% and 20.5% of our revenues from clients in the retail, logistics, consumer product group, life sciences and health care industry, which industries are especially vulnerable to a slowdown in the U.S. economy.
 Any weakness in the U.S. economy or in the industry segments from which we generate revenues could have a negative effect on our business and results of operations.

 Some of the industries in which our clients are concentrated, such as the financial services industry or the energy and utilities industry, are, or may be, increasingly subject to governmental regulation and intervention.
 For instance, clients in the financial services sector are likely to be subject to increased regulation following the enactment of the Dodd-Frank Wall Street Reform and Consumer Protection Act in the United States.
-Increased regulation, changes in existing regulation or increased governmental intervention in the industries in which our clients operate may adversely affect the growth of their business and therefore negatively impact our revenues.
+Increased regulation, changes in existing regulation or increased governmental intervention in the industries in which our clients operate may adversely affect the growth of their respective businesses and therefore negatively impact our revenues.